Gekkio/drumfish/README.markdown

       <version>0.1.0</version>
     </dependency>

-#### Status: Stable
+*Stable*.
 Nearly all features of this module have been used in production apps for several years.

 ### Drumfish Data
 Data consists of immutable persistent data structures.
 Currently it contains a generic finger tree implementation, and a sequence implementation based on it.

-#### Status: Proof of concept
+*Prototype*.
 Everything is still work in progress.
 Some design choices in the finger tree implementation are based on experiences with an older Java implementation, which has been in production use for years.
 Needs more practical implementations (priority queue, interval tree, etc.), or at least some example documentation.